eriche523/MMAI_NN_housing_energy_prediction/README.md

 # MMAI_NN_housing_energy_prediction
 The objective is to use the features in 2009 RECS Survey Data to predict the KWH (Kilowatts per hour) in a residential place.
-I attempt to comparing regression models complexity vs accuracy
+I attempt to compare regression models complexity vs accuracy
 There was 12,083 number of responses collected in the survey using a sophisticated multistage, weight probability sampling design.

 files: